-BIOSC-030

-Introduction to Anatomy and Physiology - 3 Units
+BIOSC-030 Introduction to Anatomy and Physiology - 4 Units

 This course is designed for students who have a desire to begin the exciting process of discovering how the human body works.
-Those interested in an introductory level course in human anatomy and physiology to prepare them for the more comprehensive BIOSC-040 and 045 should find this class helpful.
+Those interested in an introductory level course in human anatomy and physiology to prepare them for the more comprehensive BIOSC-040 and BIOSC-045 should find this class helpful.
 The course is also required for many LVN, Paramedic and Firefighter Programs.
-The presentation method utilizes a combination of standard lecture, and 5 hours per week of by-arrangement seminar and laboratory which makes the class very flexible for students with busy schedules.
-LR SC1-102 6/17-7/24 MTW 10:15-12:05pm 0220
+The laboratory will combine simple physiological experiments and demonstrations with study of anatomical models, pre-dissected human cadavers and preserved organs.
+LR